Extreme value distributions for one-parameter actions on homogeneous spaces: Closest distance returns

+The proof is a copy of the proof of Theorem \ref{thm:[GenSDL]} with small changes.
+We obtain an analog of \eqref{newstyleapprox} which is

-Again, we want to determine the limit, if it exists, of the upper and lower bound as $n\to\infty$ and $\omega\to 0$ and we begin by looking at the error term.
-First we make the trivial estimate
+Again, we want to determine the limit of the upper and lower bound as $n\to\infty$ and $\omega\to 0$ and we begin by looking at the error term.
+First we make the trivial observation